MicrosoftDocs/customer-insights/ci-docs/audience-insights/map-entities.md

    :::image type="content" source="media/m3_select_entities.png" alt-text="Screenshot of selected entities and attributes.":::

+   In this example, we're adding the **eCommerceContacts** and **loyCustomers** entities.
+By choosing these entities, you can derive insights on which of the online business customers are loyalty program members.

 1. Select **Apply** to confirm your selections.
 The selected entities and attributes display.

 ## Select primary key and semantic type for attributes

    :::image type="content" source="media/m3_select_primary.png" alt-text="Screenshot of selected entities with primary key not selected.":::

-   In this example, we're adding the **eCommerceContacts** and **loyCustomers** entities.
-By choosing these entities, you can derive insights on which of the online business customers are loyalty program members.

 For each entity, perform the following steps.

 1. Choose the **Primary key**.
 The primary key is an attribute unique to the entity.
 For an attribute to be a valid primary key, it shouldn't include duplicate values, missing values, or null values.
 String, integer, and GUID data type attributes are supported as primary keys.

-1. To use AI models for smart prediction of semantics, save time and improve accuracy, leave **Intelligent mapping** on.
+1. To use AI models for smart prediction of semantics, save time and improve accuracy, ensure **Intelligent mapping** is on.
 Intelligent mapping highlights AI-based semantics recommendation in the **Type** field.
 You can override the suggested selection by choosing any semantic type from the available list of options.

 1. For each attribute, choose a semantic **Type** that best describes that attribute, such as name, city, or email address.